How to Send Money Online

 Payment services are a good first option for sending money to another person online.
 In most cases, both the sender and receiver need to have an account with the service provider:

 - PayPal is one of the oldest and most popular payment services.
-You may be used to paying for purchases with PayPal at eBay and other sites, but it’s also useful for personal payments.
+You may be used to paying for purchases with PayPal on eBay and other sites, but it’s also useful for personal payments.
 Most people you know probably already have a PayPal account, so they won’t need to sign up for a new service, link bank accounts, or come up with a new password.
 Transfers are free when they come from your bank account or PayPal balance.

 - Venmo, owned by PayPal, is a free payment app that pulls funds from your bank account or debit card.
 The service is especially popular with millennials, and you can include messages with each payment.

 - Square Cash allows you to send money to and from debit cards by sending an email or by using an app.
 Your debit card will be charged so the funds will come from your checking account indirectly, and your recipient will receive a credit to her debit card.
 Transfers take several days, and there is no charge.